jefdaj/qrlabels/README.md

 * Keep a history file of used QR codes to avoid accidental repeats
 * Accept a list of codes from a file rather than generating them
 * Print multiple pages at once
-* Allow separate control of left, right, top, and bottom margins

 Things I probably won't bother to implement, but would still happily merge: